-Building on the African Commission Resolution which dealt with the protection of the LGBTIQ+ community from violence (Resolution 275), we are looking at ways to build on the Azul decision in Africa, especially by studying implementation of the decision, including the detailed recommendations made by the Court on best practice in investigating violence against LGBTIQ+ people.
+Building on the African Commission Resolution which dealt with the protection of the LGBTIQ+ community from violence (Resolution 275), we continue to explore ways to build on the Azul decision in Africa, especially the detailed recommendations made by the Court on best practice in investigating violence against LGBTIQ+ people.

 Although some sectors of society have expressed concerns regarding the liberalisation of LGBTIQ+ rights in Africa, there is a much greater willingness to condemn violence perpetrated against LGBTIQ+ people.
-We seek to support the work of local organisations working on this area to focus on best practice guidelines on effective investigations, of which there are already some good examples, not least in Latin America.
+We are supporting the work of local organisations working on this area to raise awareness of violence against LGBTIQ+ persons as torture, and to increase accountability and improve effective investigations into such violence.

 Through this initiative, we seek to